 Symptoms often get better in a few weeks with home care.
 Your doctor may want you to start some gentle stretching exercises once your symptoms are gone.
 Sometimes treatment with an injection or surgery is needed.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Y804 in the search box to learn more about "De Quervain's Tenosynovitis: Care Instructions."
+Enter Y804 in the search box to learn more about "De Quervain's Tenosynovitis: Care Instructions".

-Current as of:
+Current as of: March 9, 2022